martingu11/endas/docs/installation.rst

 with the additional complexity (EnDAS will fall back on a pure Python/NumPy implementation then).
 The C/C++ implementation however offers better performance.
 At the moment the only way to have the extension module installed is to build EnDAS from a source distribution and you will need a working C/C++ compiler on your machine.
-The GCC compiler is typically included with all Linux distributions.
-On Windows, you may want to install the Microsoft Visual Studio (Community edition).
+On Linux, the compiler is included with the OS.
+On Windows, you will need to install the Microsoft Visual Studio or at least the standalone compiler, if available.
+You can find more information about which compilers are compatible with which version of CPython `here <https://wiki.python.org/moin/WindowsCompilers>`_.

 Installing from PyPI